 Tennis West Hall of Champions

-To support Tennis West in honouring WA’s incredible talent, clubs and individuals are invited to nominate players to be inducted into the Hall of Champions.
+To support Tennis West in honouring WA’s incredible talent, clubs and individuals have been invited to nominate players to be inducted into the Hall of Champions.
 Players will be officially inducted at the Tennis West Industry Awards Night on 7 October 2022.
-Any person or organisation may nominate a tennis player for consideration.
-Please refer to the Selection Criteria below.

 Honouring WA’s Greatest Tennis Players